barryhood/resources/_REACT.md

 `react-router-dom`

-This is a wrapper around react-router (so we don’t need to install that directly, it will be installed as a dependency of react-router-dom).
+This is a wrapper around react-router (so we don't need to install that directly, it will be installed as a dependency of react-router-dom).

 Example setup:

 ```
-import React, { Component } from ‘react’;
+import React, { Component } from ‘react';
-import { BrowserRouter } from ‘react-router-dom’;
+import { BrowserRouter } from ‘react-router-dom';

 class App extends Component {
   render() {